Table of Content

 Power Limits

-Power limits are the maximum allowable transmission power for devices.
+Power limits refer to the maximum permissible radio frequency power that a device is allowed to transmit.
 Power limits define the maximum amount of radio frequency (RF) energy a device can emit.
 This is usually measured in milliwatts (mW) or decibels relative to a milliwatt (dBm).

 Lower power limits (reduced range of signals) benefit applications that don’t require long-range communications and extensive infrastructure.
 Limiting the power output (transmit power) minimizes the potential for interference with other devices operating at the same frequency or in nearby frequency bands.